I am able to undertake the following medical examinations:

 Preferably text or email me.
 If you call and I don't answer leave message.
 07770 632893 or

-***When trying to book an appointment it is useful to say where you would like it and what would be your best time: Days/Evening etc.
+***When trying to book an appointment it is useful to say where you would like it and what day is best.

 Please note I ONLY book Cranswick - Immingham should go through OHS.***